Dyalog/APLCourse/docs/Selecting-from-arrays.md

 └───┴─────┴─────┘
 ```

-We can reshape the result of an expression, without naming it, by using the <dfn>enclose</dfn> functoin `⊂⍵`.
+We can reshape the result of an expression, without naming it, by using the <dfn>enclose</dfn> function `⊂⍵`.

 ```APL
       3⍴⊂'Hello'